-The recommendations in this section are not targeted toward a particular version control system, and should be simple to implement in any of them.
+The recommendations in this section are not targeted toward a particular version control system, and should be implementable in any of them.
 Consult your specific system's documentation for details.

 Keep not only your project's source code under version control, but also its web pages, documentation, FAQ, design notes, and anything else that people might want to edit.
-Keep them right next to the source code, in the same repository tree.
+Keep them right with the source code, in the same repository tree.
 Any piece of information worth writing down is worth versioning — that is, any piece of information that could change.
 Things that don't change should be archived, not versioned.
 For example, an email, once posted, does not change; therefore, versioning it wouldn't make sense (unless it becomes part of some larger, evolving document).

-The reason versioning everything together in one place is important is so people only have to learn one mechanism for submitting changes.
+The reason to version everything together in one place is so that people only have to learn one mechanism for submitting changes.
 Often a contributor will start out making edits to the web pages or documentation, and move to small code contributions later, for example.
 When the project uses the same system for all kinds of submissions, people only have to learn the ropes once.
 Versioning everything together also means that new features can be committed together with their documentation updates, that branching the code will branch the documentation too, etc.